Simple Halloween Shortbread Cookies

 Instructions

 • Make dough.
 Cream butter and sugar in an electric mixer until light and fluffy.
 Add 2 cups of flour and mix on low until the flour is mixed in.
 The cookie dough will appear very crumbly, but do not add any liquid.
-Turn it on onto a floured surface and mix in the remaining ¼ cup of flour by hand.
+Turn it onto a floured surface and mix in the remaining ¼ cup of flour by hand.

 • Roll out and cut.
 Roll the cookie dough out to ½ inch thickness, dusting the rolling pin with flour if the dough sticks.
 Cut into 3 x 1-inch strips.
 Place on a prepared baking sheet.
 They will not spread much.